break in relationship rules

 Getting over cheating is hard, don’t make your partner go through that.
 Whether you’re taking a break from a long-term relationship where you and your partner were cohabitating or in a long-distance relationship that has become rife with petty fights and bickering, don’t lose sight of the fact that you and your partner are still a couple.

-Don’t spend your entire break hanging out with your friends trying to forget you’re in a relationship.
+Here’s how to deal with taking a break in a relationship: don’t spend your entire break hanging out with your friends trying to forget you’re in a relationship.
 As you’ll read on with our next point, it’s important to assess your relationship during this time.
 We know it’ll be hard, but you need to turn down all those people who slid into your DMs, thinking you’re newly single.

 6. Think about what went wrong in your relationship